 However, were there is a course of violent conduct towards one party to a relationship, which has made that party’s contributions significantly more arduous, that is certainly a relevant factor which a court is entitled to take into account in assessing the quality and quantity of the parties’ contributions during the relationship to a pool of assets.

-If you are a victim of family violence you should seek immediate advice from a family law expert.
+If you are a victim of family violence you should seek immediate advice from an experienced domestic violence lawyer.

 Are you still wondering, is domestic violence relevant in a property settlement?
 The answer is, sometimes.

 For more information regarding your rights and remedies, reach out to a Brisbane Family Lawyer at Barton Family lawyers for advice on your specific circumstances.
 Please call 3465 9332 or contact us online.